23 Sep What is a Waterjet?

 We collaborate with artists and architects in bringing their visions to life.
 Concord Terrazzo Company has an in-house waterjet system where we input design files to cut templates for terrazzo logos and artwork.
 Once cut, the design template is transported to the construction site where a contractor will form the floor layout and pour terrazzo in place.
 Take a look at some of our recent terrazzo designs.

 Concord Terrazzo Company supplies aggregates, manufactures precast terrazzo products, and produces epoxy resins as well.
 Just recently we became an associate member of the National Terrazzo and Mosaic Association.
 Need a creative design for your floor?
-Contact a Concord Terrazzo Company representative today at email@example.com or complete our online form.
+Contact Concord Terrazzo Company today at email@example.com or complete our online form.

 Follow Us on Social Media: